nitreojs/puregram/packages/puregram/README.md

 #### Manual updates handling

-_Will be available in 2.0.8-rc.2 and later: currently does not return `Context`_
+_Available from 2.0.8-rc.2 and later_

-If you want to handle updates by yourself, you can use `Updates.updateHandler` method, which takes one argument and this argument is raw Telegram update:
+If you want to handle updates by yourself, you can use `Updates.handleUpdate` method, which takes one argument and this argument is raw Telegram update:

 ```js
 /** Let's pretend I am polling updates manually... */